Chicago: 19th century

-Labor conflicts followed the industrial boom and the rapid expansion of the labor pool, including the Haymarket affair on May 4, 1886, and in 1894 the Pullman Strike.
+Labor conflicts followed the industrial boom and the rapid expansion of the labor pool during the Gilded Age, including the Haymarket affair on May 4, 1886, and in 1894 the Pullman Strike.
 Anarchist and socialist groups played prominent roles in creating very large and highly organized labor actions.
 Concern for social problems among Chicago's immigrant poor led Jane Addams and Ellen Gates Starr to found Hull House in 1889.
 Programs that were developed there became a model for the new field of social work.

 During the 1870s and 1880s, Chicago attained national stature as the leader in the movement to improve public health.
 City laws and later, state laws that upgraded standards for the medical profession and fought urban epidemics of cholera, smallpox, and yellow fever were both passed and enforced.
 These laws became templates for public health reform in other cities and states.

 The city established many large, well-landscaped municipal parks, which also included public sanitation facilities.
-The chief advocate for improving public health in Chicago was Dr. John H. Rauch, M.D.
+The chief advocate for improving public health in Chicago was John H. Rauch, M.D.
 Rauch established a plan for Chicago's park system in 1866.
 He created Lincoln Park by closing a cemetery filled with shallow graves, and in 1867, in response to an outbreak of cholera he helped establish a new Chicago Board of Health.
 Ten years later, he became the secretary and then the president of the first Illinois State Board of Health, which carried out most of its activities in Chicago.

 In the 1800s, Chicago became the nation's railroad hub, and by 1910 over 20 railroads operated passenger service out of six different downtown terminals.
 In 1883, Chicago's railway managers needed a general time convention, so they developed the standardized system of North American time zones.
 This system for telling time spread throughout the continent.

 In 1893, Chicago hosted the World's Columbian Exposition on former marshland at the present location of Jackson Park.
 The Exposition drew 27.5 million visitors, and is considered the most influential world's fair in history.
 The University of Chicago, formerly at another location, moved to the same South Side location in 1892.
 The term "midway" for a fair or carnival referred originally to the Midway Plaisance, a strip of park land that still runs through the University of Chicago campus and connects the Washington and Jackson Parks.